bennyboy230602/Google-Data-Analytics-Case-Study/README.md

 ### Number of Rides
 Next, I looked at how the number of rides differed between the two groups per month, per day of the week, and per hour of the day (see Figure 2).
-* Both types of members follow the same trend of usage over the year, with more rides taken during warmer, summer months.
+* Both types of members follow the same trend of usage over the year, with more rides taken during warmer, Summer months.
 * There is an unexplained uptick in rides in April.
 * Members ride noticeably more mid-week before dropping off sharply, while casual riders ride more on the weekend.
 * Distinct peaks in member rides corresponding to commuting times for a standard 9-5 working day.